top of page

 🎵 Whereby matches in which in the level of formality so they can be used interchangeably:

-Crédit Mobilier was part of a complex arrangement whereby a few men contracted with themselves or assignees for the construction of the railroad.
+Crédit Mobilier was part of a complex arrangement whereby a few men contracted with themselves.

-He hopes to negotiate an arrangement whereby the group will be able to pay the city a higher price over several years.
+He hopes to negotiate an arrangement whereby the group will be able to pay the city a higher price.

 The same relative clause construction can introduce a nonessential, parenthetical comment.
 For example:

-As it happens, this arrangementwhereby Baucus negotiates the bill and Obama keeps his distanceis politically advantageous to the president too.
+As it happens, this arrangementwhereby Obama keeps his distanceis politically advantageous.

 The difference between the three heads of the relative clauses—namely, a complex arrangement, an arrangement, and this arrangement—is semantical.
 The latter’s contextual specificity (signaled by the definite determiner this) means that it does not need to be identified by the provided comment.

-Salary sacrifice is a contractual arrangement, whereby an employee gives up the right to receive part of their wage.
+Salary sacrifice is a contractual arrangement, whereby employees give up the right to their wages.

-The league is a franchise arrangement, whereby owners pay the cricket board a one-off royalty for their teams.
+The league is a franchise arrangement, whereby owners pay a one-off royalty for their teams.

 🎵 When it comes to more abstract notions, the use of such relative adverbs as the place where, should be limited to the colloquial use.
 In writing, using the more formal in which can be more appropriate.